CRACKED! Soft, Medium, and Hard Boiled Eggs in the pressure cooker

 - 1-6 XL Fresh Egg, chilled (from the refrigerator)

-- Fill the cold pressure cooker with one cup of water.
-Add the steamer basket, or trivet and steamer basket, egg stand and egg.
+- Fill the pressure cooker with one cup of cold water.
+Add the steamer basket, or trivet and steamer basket, egg stand (if using) and egg.

-- Tap the two ends of the egg on the counter-top to crack, peel to remove the shell.
+- Tap the two ends and the middle of the egg and peel delicately.